ORINDA BALLET ACADEMY

 Dress Code

-Intermediate- Pre Advance Divisions
+Intermediate- Intermediate Advance Divisions

 Ballet 5A-5B (Placement class required for new students)